 Another incredible blessing of priesthood is the fact that a priest has a “front row seat” to the work of the Lord at some of the most important moments in people’s lives.
 In fact, the priest in a very real sense becomes a “sacrament” of the Lord’s presence among His people.
 He is an instrument of God’s love in the Church.
 Throughout each day, there are countless moments of grace that the priest has the privilege of participating in: Bringing Holy Communion to a lonely, homebound parishioner.
 Visiting a second grade religion class full of awesome kids.
 Meeting with a young man or woman who is considering entering the Church.
 Praying with a family at the bedside of their dying loved one.
 Having a random conversation with a lapsed-Catholic at the supermarket.
 All of these experiences are not out of the ordinary for a parish priest.

 God calls a particular group of men to serve a particular local church as His priests.
 This is why it’s so important for priests to cultivate and nourish healthy, Christ-centered fraternity.
-The Lord has united them in this mission of preaching the gospel to the Diocese of Richmond, and this is a huge gift!
+The Lord has united them in this mission of preaching the gospel to the Diocese of Springfield, and this is a huge gift!
 These friendships begin, however, in the heart of the seminary.
-Thanks be to God, the Richmond seminarians are very close-knit already.
+Thanks be to God, the Springfield seminarians are very close-knit already.
 This will serve them well in their priestly ministry, because these men will be a crucial source of support and encouragement moving forward.
 This fraternity doesn’t happen automatically, however.
 It’s hard work, but well worth it.